J0th1ne/YoutubeDataAnalysis/README.md

 # SQL Exploration - Youtube Videos and Comments Data Analysis
 Project Date: August 30, 2022

+## Objective:
-Objective: An analysis was conducted on YouTube's data sets to understand the popularity of videos based on comments, views and likes.
-The data was collected from the following link:
+An analysis was conducted on YouTube's data sets to understand the popularity of videos based on comments, views and likes.
+The datasets were collected from [Kaggle](https://www.kaggle.com/datasets/advaypatil/youtube-statistics).

+## Technologies, Tools and Methods Used:
+- SQL (Microsoft SQL Server)
+- Microsoft Excel
+- Data Cleansing
+- Data Analysis

+##